Overview

 - The SCARV project was one of four core (aka. tranche 1) research projects funded by National CyberSecurity Center (NCSC) and Engineering and Physical Sciences Research Council (EPSRC) as grant EP/R012288/1 under the Research Institute in Secure Hardware and Embedded Systems (RISE) programme, and was hosted at the University of Bristol.

 - The project was originally intended to run for a 5 year period from 01/02/18 until 31/01/23.
-Due to the impact of COVID-19, however, this period extended by 1 year meaning it eventually ran until 31/01/24.
+Due to the impact of COVID-19, however, this period was extended by 1 year meaning it eventually ran until 31/01/24.

 - The project was